codecrunchers/AWS-Full-Stack-Pipeline/README.md

-# Docker Backed AutoScaling ECS Managed Amazon Pipeline
+# Enterpirse Development and Deployment via a Docker Backed AutoScaling ECS Managed Amazon Pipeline

 This is a  `fully managed` ECS/Container Driven build Continuous Delivery Platform.